davidmm01/recipebook2/docs/DATABASE_ARCHITECTURE.md

 );
 ```

 **Access Control:** All recipes are public for reading.
-Role-based access control is implemented via Firestore:
+Role-based access control is implemented via SQLite `users` table:
 - **Viewers**: Can read recipes (public access)
 - **Editors**: Can create and update recipes
 - **Admins**: Can delete recipes and manage user roles